Bill would eliminate $11 million in prison phone revenue, kickbacks

 During the past four months, access to phone calls at Massachusetts prison facilities has been somewhat limited, as most prisoners have been required to remain in their cells for up to 23 hours a day to reduce the spread of coronavirus.
 But that doesn’t erase the memory of spending $400 a month for phone calls, as was the case for Jamilee Young, whose husband Chancellor and brother-in-law are at Souza Baranowski, a maximum-security prison in Shirley.Having just lost her job at a dentist’s office due to coronavirus, Young is worried about being able to pay that phone bill in addition to the rest of her expenses.

-As a single mother, she said, she wants Chancellor to remain in touch with his four children until he’s released in a couple of years.
-“The kids get in a panic if we don’t call him,” she said.
+As the single mother, she said she wants Chancellor to remain in touch with his four children until he’s released in a couple of years.
+“The kids get in a panic if we don’t call him, and they don’t get to say goodnight or just talk to him,” she said.